Pursuing pottery in the present

-TYX: Because in Singapore they just want to make money out of teaching ceramics.
+TYX: In Singapore, they just want to make money out of teaching ceramics.

-Every time we need to produce a similar product we need to do so many tests.
+Every time we need to produce a similar product, we need to do so many tests.
 Kiln tests, firing tests.
-And we have to consider how many to make in order to achieve at least a 60% success rate.
-I find that, when I get to know my colleagues in Singapore, they shy away from this technical stuff which I’m very curious, because why…
+And we have to consider how many to make to achieve at least a 60% success rate.
+I find that when I get to know my colleagues in Singapore, they shy away from the technical stuff that I’m very curious because why…

 AL: I can completely relate to that.
 I think in terms of hobby and teaching, the easiest way to make money in the city is the same.

 It takes time and a lot of engagement with your audience to sell.
 It takes a while to build your aesthetic and have your voice from clay to story.
-I think if I wanted to just focus on selling workshops it would be much easier for me.
-And for the technicalities, even professionals skip that process because that’s the hard part too.
+I think if I wanted to just focus on selling workshops, it would be much easier for me.
+And for the technicalities, even professionals skip that process because that’s the hard part.

 TYX: Can you talk about the stigma in Jakarta?

 AL: I think the industry here is very much male-dominated.
-And it’s not only in ceramics but all crafts, like wood or metal – everything is dominated by males.
+And it’s not only in ceramics but all crafts, like wood or metal — everything is dominated by males.
 And they smoke a lot in the studios and I have asthma, so it does not bode well. (laughs) And I don’t know why I feel like I’m the most organised.
-When it comes to tools… a lot of people are very careless.
-This has nothing to do with gender but I think the environment feels very masculine.
-Here, they call them “tukang” (labourer/handyman), and I’m basically one of them and these craftsmen have this very rough approach to craftsmanship.
+When it comes to tools, a lot of people are very careless.
+This has nothing to do with gender, but I think the environment feels very masculine.
+Here, they call them tukang (labourer or handyman), and I’m basically one of them and these craftsmen have this very rough approach to craftsmanship.
 It’s more bearable now that I have my own studio.

 TYX: Wow, not easy.

-AL: Other than that, there’s also a misconception about smaller objects, that they take less time to make, therefore cheaper, which is not necessarily true.
+AL: There’s also a misconception about smaller objects — that they take less time to make and are, therefore, cheaper, which is not necessarily true.
 That sort of scale comparison, that’s how people perceive it here.

-TYX: I have a friend that would ask me why do I make these ugly looking stuff, so I’m just like what the hell…
+TYX: I have a friend who would ask me why I make these ugly looking stuff.
+I’m just like what the hell…

 AL: You shouldn’t call them friends then. (laughs)